realms-overflow/Chess/stockfish_engine/Windows/wiki/UCI-&-Commands.md

 Start calculating on the current position set up with the `position` command.
 There are a number of parameters that can follow this command and all will be sent in the same string.

+> [!NOTE]
-If no parameter is sent, then `go depth 245` will be executed.
+> If no parameter is sent, then `go depth 245` will be executed.

+> [!NOTE]
+> Mixing and matching different ways of limiting the search time (depth, nodes, movetime, wtime + winc + btime + binc) will result in the search ending when it hits any one of those limits.
+> For example, you can limit the search to a maximum depth and time with `go depth x movetime y`.

 <details>
   <summary>Example: go infinite</summary>